 Businesses can take many forms, including: sole proprietorships, general, limited or unlimited liability partnerships, corporations, or nonprofit corporations.
 Defining a corporate structure is important for companies as structure outlines the ownership, control and authority of the organization.
 BOYNECLARKE LLP’s knowledge can help clients in deciding how their business should be structured taking into consideration, among other things, taxation and liability matters.

 We understand that businesses evolve over time.
-Our team provides a broad range of corporate legal services to clients, from small owner-operated businesses to large multi-shareholder companies, banks, trust companies and other financial institutions, and to individuals.
-BOYNECLARKE LLP can provide practical business focused advice to clients operating and growing businesses in today’s complex business environment.
+Our team of business lawyers provides a broad range of corporate legal services to clients, from small owner-operated businesses to large multi-shareholder companies, banks, trust companies and other financial institutions, and to individuals.
+Located in Halifax – Dartmouth, BOYNECLARKE LLP lawyers serve clients across Nova Scotia and Atlantic Canada.
+We can provide practical business focused advice to clients operating and growing businesses in today’s complex business environment.

 Advising and Representing Businesses

 - Choosing a business structure – Are you a sole proprietorship considering incorporation?
 Do you work in partnership with others?
 Is it time to review the various business structures that can be implemented to document the ownership and control of your business?
 These decisions impact how much you pay in taxes, it affects the amount of paperwork your business is required to do and your personal liability on future losses or legal issues, such as lawsuits.

 - Preparing commercial agreements – Many businesses begin and grow without too much formality in documents and processes.
 Often, a bad experience with a problem supplier or disgruntled customer results in involving lawyers in dispute resolution.
 Supplier agreements, collections policies, employment contracts are all tools that can streamline relationships and mitigate risk.